-Building on our strong structurally oriented Master of Social Work program that emphasizes critical analysis of policy and practices, the PhD: Social Work focuses on social work, social welfare and social justice.
-It is designed to support scholarship that builds on the structural approach and aims to redress social inequities and advance social justice.
+Building on our Master of Social Work program that emphasizes critical analysis of practice and policy, the PhD: Social Work focuses on social work education, practice, social welfare and social justice.
+It is designed to support scholarship that aims to redress social inequities and advance social justice.

 PhD students develop the critical skills and knowledge to tackle pressing social issues by drawing on current and emerging critical social work scholarship as well as perspectives from related areas of study.
 These objectives are met through a combination of course work and independent study and research.